-- petroleum replacement markets, in which we are developing Camelina oil for use as a biofuel feedstock and PHA Bioplastics produced in Camelina seed for use as a biodegradable bioplastic; and - food and nutrition markets, in which we are developing omega-3 (DHA+EPA) oils produced in Camelina seed for aquaculture, nutraceuticals and protein meal for animal feed markets.
+- petroleum replacement markets, in which we are developing Camelina oil for use as a biofuel feedstock and PHA Bioplastics produced in Camelina seed for use as a biodegradable bioplastic; and - food and nutrition markets, in which we are developing omega-3 (EPA, DHA+EPA) oils produced in Camelina seed for aquaculture, nutraceuticals and protein meal for animal feed markets.

-Our commercial plan is based on developing and releasing a series of proprietary elite Camelina seed varieties incorporating genetic traits from our development pipeline which offer improved on-farm performance that we anticipate will lead to increased acreage adoption and seed product revenue.
+Our commercial plan is based on developing and releasing a series of proprietary elite Camelina seed varieties incorporating genetic traits from our development pipeline which offer improved on-farm performance that we anticipate will lead to increased acreage adoption and grain product revenue.
 We also plan to create additional value for our shareholders by licensing yield and seed oil traits from our pipeline to large seed companies for commercialization in major food crops, including corn, soybean and canola.

-We intend to begin small scale commercial Camelina grain production this fall for the renewable diesel market.
-Currently, we are using third-party growers for seed multiplication of our winter Camelina plant varieties.
-These plants will be harvested this summer and shipped to a commercial seed conditioner for processing and packaging before being provided to farmers for planting later this fall.
-Yield10's commercial team is in the process of establishing an initial grower network for this first production of Camelina grain that will be harvested in the spring of 2023 and sold to renewable diesel manufacturers.
+We have initiated small scale commercial Camelina grain production this fall for the renewable diesel market using third-party growers for seed multiplication of our winter Camelina plant varieties.
+These plants were harvested this past summer and shipped to a commercial seed conditioner for processing and packaging before being provided to farmers for planting.
+Yield10's commercial team is in the process of establishing an initial grower network for this first production of Camelina grain that will be harvested in the summer of 2023.
+We plan to sell this grain harvest into the renewable diesel market.
 We anticipate that future acreage under contract for the production of Camelina grain will expand over time as we increase our grower network and ramp up commercial operations for both spring and winter growing seasons.